tgfrerer/island/plan.md

 * Implement pipeline settings such as winding mode, poly mode etc.

-* simplify linear allocator:

-    Currently, one leBuffer can have more than one allcator - this can turn into a nightmare. allocator must own buffer exclusively. memory may be handed out in chunks per buffer, but buffer must be owned exclusively by allocator.

 * Write ergonomic front-end for pipeline setup

 ## (C)